enricrabasseda/DILabHelmholtzOrganoid/README.md

 # TUM-DI-LAB-Helmholtz

 In this project we have fine-tuned SAM on Organoid data with novel topological data analysis techniques.
+We also present a semi-automatic tool for organoid image annotation.

 ## Introduction